 My own recommendation is to start your experimentation with variants of the same brand.
 A good solid set like D’Addario Pro Arte is a great start.
 Get used to its sound as a base standard for your guitar.
 Then skip a step and go from, let’s say, light to hard (skipping medium).
 Or go from medium to extra hard (skipping hard).
 You will hear the differences better because the tensions are significantly different.

-An additional thing to do to hear the differences clearly is to change (initially) only one string, say, the first string.
+To help you hear the differences clearly, change (initially) only one string, say, the first string.
 You can listen to it in the context of your other, earlier strings.

 With patience and some good, ol’ spirit of adventure, you will arrive at your preferred tension.
 And it won’t be because you read up some magic formula somewhere on the net.
 You figured it out yourself.